KRAKOW

 .

-The following are permanent exhibitions on the Wawel Hill:
+The following are permanent exhibitions of the Wawel Royal Castle:

 Royal Chambers - historical interiors, tapestry collection of Sigismund II Augustus, royal portraits, Italian Renaissance furniture, Italian and Dutch painting of the 14th to 17th century.